DynastyElvis/DynastyElvis-DynastyElvis-Week-2-IP-Insurance-website-Kipkemoi-Rono/README.md

 project author - kipkemoi rono elvis

-this is a simple poject of a burger house called burge palace with contacts, orders. prices , deliverries etc
+this is a simple poject of an insurance website

 MORINGA SCHOOL
 ACCESS PROGRAM